-Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S OVERALL Technological, Human Hazard Categories in the Town See also Appendix A. Critical Community and Facility Vulnerability Assessment (CCFVA) Injury Impact Essential Services or Infrastructure Impact Property Damage or Economic Impact RISK (1-16) interrupted, which could cause automated backup systems to operate. ★ Alternate support or communications systems available in the event of blackout or equipment failure include Town Department back-up generators or resident generators to temporarily provide power alternatives, and the Capital Area Fire Mutual Aid Dispatch to provide regional communications, or local ham radio operators could also provide assistance.
-Entire Town.
-Most Tropical Events would impact vulnerable areas including populated buildings, high-density locations, and utilities serving residents and business, antennas, and telecommunications towers (See listed under Earthquake & High Wind).
-Much of the Town north of US 202 is wooded and forested.
+Natural, Potential/Susceptible (Existing) Hazard Locations PROBABILITY S EVERITY of Im pact OVERALL Technological, 0, 11 of Occurrence RISK Human See also Appendix A. Critical Community and in 10 Years • • Services or Damage (1-16) Hazard Facility Vulnerability Assessment (CCFVA) Impact Infrastructure Categories , , , , , , , , , , , , , , , , , , , , Impact Economic businesses.
+Gas lines may be operational.
+Impact Electricity (powerlines & substations) may be interrupted, which could cause automated backup systems to operate. → Alternate support or communications systems available in the event of blackout or equipment failure include Town Department back-up generators or resident generators to temporarily provide power alternatives, and the Capital Area Fire Mutual Aid Dispatch to provide regional communications, or local ham radio operators could also provide assistance.
+TROPICAL ◆ Entire Town.
+Most Tropical Events would 3 3 3 3 9.0 AND POST- impact vulnerable areas including populated HIGH TROPICAL buildings, high-density locations, and utilities CYCLONES serving residents and business, antennas, and Hurricanes, Tropical telecommunications towers (See listed under Earthquake & High Wind).
+Storms or → Much of the Town north of US 202 is wooded Tree Debris and forested.
 Many sections would be difficult to access with trees and power lines down on the residential roads from Tropical events.
-Many of the remote neighborhoods could be difficult to access when tropical cyclone events occur.
-(See remote areas listed under High Wind).
-Agricultural areas are vulnerable to damage from Tropical Events: (See listed under Drought).
-Older, or historical buildings are vulnerable to Tropical storm damage.
-3 3 3 3 9.0 HIGH or Accidental Event(s) Within Last 5 Years Entire Town.
-Locations most susceptible to Wildfire include vulnerable populations and buildings as identified in Lightning.
-Backyard burning without a permit is often the cause of brushfires throughout Town.
-Remote, forested areas such as Fox State Forest, Chute Forest, and low State Forest, as well as parks, conservation areas, open recreation fields such as Grimes field, and points of higher elevation than surrounding area can all be dangerous to people and property during Wildfire.
-The public conservation lands and trail systems, Class VI Roads, could experience difficult to access wildfires on these lands, with people in proximity or possible danger.
-Trails are often narrow making access difficult without OHRV or a small brush truck, water must be carried on vehicles to fires.
-Much of the Town is privately owned wooded and forested lands which could be difficult to access in case of wildfire.
-There are dozens of backlots or undeveloped parcels in Town which are 50 acres or greater located on unmaintained Town roads, indicating potentially difficult access 3 1 2 8.0 HIGH
+Many of Years the remote neighborhoods could be difficult to access when tropical cyclone events occur.
+(See remote areas listed under High Wind). → Agricultural areas are vulnerable to damage from Tropical Events: (See listed under Drought). ◆ Older, or historical buildings are vulnerable to Tropical storm damage.
+WILDFIRE ◆ Entire Town.
+Locations most susceptible to 4 3 1 2 8.0 Brushfire, Wildfire include vulnerable populations and HIGH buildings as identified in Lightning.
+Backyard burning without a permit is often the cause of Event(s) brushfires throughout Town. → Remote, forested areas such as Fox State Years Forest, Chute Forest, and low State Forest, as well as parks, conservation areas, open recreation fields such as Grimes field, and points of higher elevation than surrounding area can all be dangerous to people and property during Wildfire. → The public conservation lands and trail systems, Class VI Roads, could experience difficult to access wildfires on these lands, with people in proximity or possible danger.
+Trails are often narrow making access difficult without OHRV or a small brush truck, water must be carried on vehicles to fires. and forested lands which could be difficult to access in case of wildfire .
+There are dozens of backlots or undeveloped parcels in Town which